dsagman/picat/readme_v2.md

 ### Function call syntax: `()` and `.`

 Functions can be called by placing arguments in parenthesis or by using dot notation.
 This is just syntactic sugar.
-The `.` notation makes the code a little shorter (1 character versus 2), and looks more like functional programming (or Rust) as opposed to lots of parentheses.
+The `.` notation makes the code a little shorter (1 character versus 2), and looks more like functional programming, Rust, JavaScript.
+This syntax is used in lots of languages and commonly referred to as [*method chaining*](https://en.wikipedia.org/wiki/Method_chaining).
 You may find it easier to follow the logic with the dot notation, and you can mix-and-match the notations however you like.

+Personally, I find the dot notation easier to understand if there's more than function being applied.
+Many nested parenthesis feels more like Lisp to me.
 For example:

 ```
 % parentheses
 Steps = map(my_parser,map(split,read_file_lines("day.txt"))),
 init_bots(Steps,Bots,Bins),
-Answer = prod(map(dec,take(3,(to_list(step([S : S in Steps, S[1]=$gives],Bots,Bins))))),
+Answer = prod(map(dec,take(3,(to_list(step([S : S in Steps, S[1]=$gives],Bots,Bins)))))),

 % dot notation
 Steps = ("day.txt").read_file_lines.map(split).map(my_parser),